Julia Gasper: UKIP candidacy: 2010–2013

-In early 2012, UKIP selected Gasper to represent them as their Parliamentary candidate for Oxford East, while she also began campaigning to be elected onto Oxford City Council.
-Asserting that "my central message is to take back control of this country", she campaigned on a platform of promoting the UK's removal from the European Union, opposing "mass immigration", abolishing university tuition fees, and increasing the state pension.
+In the 2010 general election, Gasper stood as the UK Independence Party (UKIP) candidate in Oxford East.
+Her platform promoted the UK's departure from the European Union, opposition to mass immigration, abolition of university tuition fees, and increases to the state pension.
+She came fifth, with 2.3% of the vote (1,202 votes).
+Gasper then attracted local press attention with the claim that, on polling today, someone entered her house and urinated in her hallway.

-During her campaign, a resident in the Oxford area discovered a blog post which Gasper had authored in 2010; concerned about its contents, they contacted the LGBT-themed news service Pink News, which then reported on it.
-Stating that homosexuality was not a sexual orientation but a "form of behaviour", in her post Gasper suggested that same-sex attraction was a choice, before criticising gay people for "complaining constantly of persecution" and being insufficiently grateful to heterosexuals for creating them.
-Asserting that legal support for LGBT rights had "gone too far", she condemned same-sex marriage and the adoption of children by same-sex couples as "wholly unacceptable", and argued that there were strong links between male homosexuality and paedophilia.
-Her statements generated outrage, with a UKIP spokesperson commenting that while the party did not endorse Gasper's views on this issue, it did uphold her right to hold and express them.
+In the May 2012 elections for Oxford City Council, Gasper stood as UKIP's candidate in the Quarry and Risinghurst ward.
+During this campaign, LGBT-themed news service PinkNews reported on a 2010 blog post she had written, to which they had been alerted by an Oxford resident.
+There, Gasper described homosexuality as a chosen "form of behaviour" rather than an innate sexual orientation, claimed strong links between male homosexuality and paedophilia, and criticised gay people for "complaining constantly of persecution" and being insufficiently grateful to heterosexuals for creating them.
+Arguing that legal support for LGBT rights had "gone too far", she also described same-sex marriage and the adoption of children by same-sex couples as "wholly unacceptable".
+Her statements generated outrage, with a UKIP spokesperson commenting that while the party did not endorse Gasper's views on this issue, it supported her right to express them.

-Later that month Gasper complained that readers of Pink News had threatened her, declaring that they should be forcibly institutionalised under the Mental Health Act.
-In doing so, she compared her situation to that of Salman Rushdie during The Satanic Verses controversy.
-She then claimed that she had received email death threats and was under police protection, assertions that local police refused to either confirm or deny.
-Commenting to Cherwell, she claimed her views on LGBT issues were "very, very middle ground" and that she had not said anything homophobic, but been the victim of "a malicious witch hunt".
-Roweena Russell, former chair of the International Gay Lesbian Bisexual Transgender Youth and Student Organisation, emailed Gasper to discuss the latter's comments, to which Gasper responded that Russell too should be institutionalised.
-Russell proceeded to condemn Gasper, stating that "as a long-term political activist I'm disgusted she used this kind of language.
-Using mental health as a slur on top of everything else she's doing is just unacceptable."
-Rafe Jeune, chair of Oxford's Pride parade, characterised Gasper's comments as "abhorrent" and "disgusting", noting that there was no evidence to link paedophilia and homosexuality.
+After the PinkNews coverage appeared, Gasper stated that she had received 200 death threats and was under police protection, which local police refused to confirm or deny.
+She compared herself to Salman Rushdie during The Satanic Verses controversy, and informed the Cherwell newspaper that she was the victim of "a malicious witch hunt".
+In her view, she told them, her opinions on LGBT issues were "very, very middle ground" and that she had said nothing homophobic.
+Roweena Russell, former chair of the International Gay Lesbian Bisexual Transgender Youth and Student Organisation, then emailed Gasper to discuss her views; Gasper responded that Russell should be institutionalised as mentally ill.
+Russell publicly criticised Gasper's views as "unacceptable," while Rafe Jeune, chair of Oxford's Pride parade, characterised the candidate's comments as "abhorrent" and "disgusting", adding that there was no evidence linking paedophilia and homosexuality.

-In the 2010 United Kingdom general election Gasper came fifth in her constituency with 2.3% of the vote (1,202 votes).